Ergodic Decomposition of Dirichlet Forms via Direct Integrals and Applications: Direct Integrals

-\begin{rem} If the disintegration in Proposition~\ref{p:Superpos} is not separated, then~$(\mcE,\mbbD)$ is still isomorphic, as a quadratic form, to the diagonal restriction~$(Q_\res,\dom{Q_\res})$ (Dfn.~\ref{d:DRestr}) of the direct integral of quadratic forms~$(E,\dom{E})$. \end{rem}
+\begin{remark} If the disintegration in Proposition~\ref{p:Superpos} is not separated, then~$(\mcE,\mbbD)$ is still isomorphic, as a quadratic form, to the diagonal restriction~$(Q_\res,\dom{Q_\res})$ (Dfn.~\ref{d:DRestr}) of the direct integral of quadratic forms~$(E,\dom{E})$. \end{remark}